rendaw/decpac/readme.md

 ##### Why declarative management?

 1. You want to install the same packages on a different system.
 Just copy `decpac.conf` over and run `decpac`!
 2. You're looking for a program that does X, and there are 10 programs that say they do X.  If you install them all, you'll definitely forget to uninstall them.
-Write a note in `decpac.conf`!
+Install them using pacman directly and decpac will uninstall them the next time you run it.
 3. You're trying to clean up your system but you don't remember why you installed a package, or even what it does.
 Organize and annotate your `decpac.conf` with comments!
 4. Help me out here.
 5. Diff your config files!